 I've been teaching for over seven years in schools in Bristol and Somerset.
 I love all types of storytelling, so I like to spend my free time reading and visiting theatres and cinemas.
 I always like to encourage my pupils to read as much as possible and I like to share book recommendations.
 I look forward very much to working with you and sharing my passion for the language and its literature.

 I have always loved to read.
 If you can read, you can learn to cook a delicious meal; you can find out why Henry VIII had six wives; you can visit magical worlds and have great adventures; you can do just about anything, especially on a rainy day!
 Books and words have been my friends ever since my Mum put them into my hands as a child, and I discovered what a beautiful, fascinating language English can be.
 That’s why I love to teach it to people like you!
 I have been teaching students of all ages for thirteen years, as well as home educating my own daughter.
-I’m looking forward to guiding and inspiring you as you embark on your own journey of discovery through the world of English.
+I’m looking forward to guiding and inspiring you as you embark on your own journey of discovery.

 Learning the rules by which you can manipulate language can be life changing.
 It takes time and you will need to practise but it’s worth it and I’ll be here to guide you through.
 Over the last 15 years I’ve been a teacher of English, Media, and Drama.
 English is my specialism and I love the way my subject is in two parts.
 In Language, there are rules to learn and apply, whereas in Literature, the words unfold themselves in so many different ways.
 I’ve enjoyed working as a literacy coordinator, KS3 Lead & Head of Dept, a GCSE examiner for English Literature/ Language, and a team leader for English Language.
 The benefit of knowing the examination specifications inside out means I can pass on this expertise to you.